Tip: You can use filters for better results

 Please note that after clicking on Save, the system automatically creates the following for each new model:

 - Workflow: A basic workflow will be created with just one workflow node.
-You will need to continue configurations from there later on.
-For our scenario, the workflow name that will be created will be “CONTRACT_BASIC”.
+You will need to continue the configurations from there later on.
+For our scenario, two workflows are created: “ASSET_BASIC” and “OFFICES_BASIC”

-- Workflow status field: There is no need to add a Status field to your model, it’s generated automatically and will be used by the workflow.
+- Workflow status field: There is no need to add a Status field to your object; it’s generated automatically and will be used by the workflow.
 They are not visible on the frontend.

-- Project field: There is no need to add a Project field to your model, it’s generated automatically.
+- Project field: There is no need to add a Project field to your object; it’s generated automatically.
 They are not visible on the frontend.

-- Default form (with “Action type: CREATE”): This form contains all your object fields and if you don’t create a custom form, this default form will open when you create a new object record.
+- Default form (with “Action type: CREATE”): This form contains all your object fields, and if you don’t create a custom form, this default form will open by default when you create a new object record.

 We now have the contract object in the system, and in the next step, we’re going to configure what’s needed to process contracts in the system.
 The following requirements should be met, depending on the purpose you want to achieve:

-- Being able to create contracts: The CREATE contract form shall be in place
+- Being able to create records: The CREATE Asset, and CREATE Office form shall be in place

-- Being able to edit contracts: The EDIT contract form shall be in place
+- Being able to edit objects: The EDIT Asset, and CREATE Office form shall be in place

-- Being able to process contracts, and update their status: Workflow Config
+- Being able to process assets, and offices, and update their status: Adjust Workflows

-In the following steps, we’ll show you step-by-step how to configure the contract process.
+In the following steps, we’ll show you step-by-step how to further configure the asset process.

 It's important to start configuring the process before you create any object records, as the default workflow does not contain any workflow buttons, so if you create records earlier, you won't be able to do anything with them later as they will use the workflow version available at record creation.
 You can start with a very simple workflow and work through it and can always make adjustments later if necessary.

-However, you can create your own 'Create form' on the Forms page of the Admin panel, just as you can for tickets.
+You can customize your "Create form" on the Forms page of the Admin panel, just as you can for tickets.

-You can also create your own forms for other types of actions then 'Create' on the Forms page, and use them later on for editing, and updating your record's data.
+You can also create your own forms for other types of actions then "Create" on the Forms page, and use them later on for editing, and updating your object record's data.

 - If you add additional fields after model creation, the default form will contain them out of the box.